PaddleHQ/paddle-python-sdk/README.md

     print(f"Product's id: {product.id}")
 ```

-And a more production-friendly version of the same code, although you'd want to use your own logger instead of `print()`.
+Here's a more production-ready version of the same code.
 Note the encapsulation of Paddle queries inside `try`/`except` blocks.
 ``` python
 from logging               import getLogger from paddle_billing.Client import Client